Polydioxanone Thread Lift (PDO threads)

 Treatment results start to become evident after 3 to 5 days but this can vary depending on skin type and depth of lines and wrinkles.
 The peak in results happens at around 28 to 30 days.
 After this time treatment will fade slowly over a number of months.

-What other areas can be treated with Botulinum Toxin “Botox®”
+What other areas can be treated with Anti-Wrinkle Treatment?

-In addition to facial lines and wrinkles Botulinum Toxin is frequently used in the treatment of hyperhidrosis (excessive sweating) of under arms, palm of hands and feet.
+In addition to facial lines and wrinkles, Anti-Wrinkle Treatment are frequently used in the treatment of hyperhidrosis (excessive sweating) of under arms, palm of hands and feet.
 Its also used for grinding teeth by injecting small amounts in the masseters to relax the muscle and weaken the bite, for the treatment of severe migraine by injecting specific areas of neck shoulders and sides of the head with small amounts as well as many other medical indications.

 What happens after treatment?